 The original round-the-clock frock is undoubtedly the shirt dress, which combines the formality of a shirt with the throw-on-ability of a dress, making it an easy option for…well, pretty much anywhere.
 This season, J.W.
 Anderson disrupts the shirt dress status quo (we’d expect nothing less from him) by adding bold plaid, trailing ruffles and a collarless neckline.
 Meanwhile, Diane von Furstenberg (with Jonathan Saunders at the helm) spoils us for choice with silky shirt dresses that are flattering and feminine.

-There are myriad ways in which workout clothes influences our modern wardrobes – the latest being this hooded floral dress from the new Alexa Chung collection.
+There are myriad ways in which sportswear influences our modern wardrobes – the latest being this hooded floral dress from the new Alexa Chung collection.
 “I love this dress because it’s got a slight Ossie Clark feel to it, also a bit of 1930s, and then the hood just takes it somewhere else,” says Alexa Chung.
 “It’s also really good for hiding from people.
 The casual tea dress – who knew there was a gap in the market for it?”
 Watch our full interview with Alexa here, as she reveals her favourite pieces from the new collection.